 4 + Lots of fun for children who are beginning school

 7 + Fun and engaging; content may be too advanced for younger children

 11 + These advanced sessions are aimed at older children who are at, or about to start, secondary school

 Please contact us if you require any further information about individual events.

 Lancashire Science Festival is hosted by the University of Central Lancashire and is based on the Preston Campus.

-Follow signs for the University or the yellow AA signage for Lancashire Science Festival.
+Follow signs for the University or the road signs for Lancashire Science Festival.
 The campus is easily accessible by road, rail and bus.

 If you are using a sat nav please use PR1 2HE.
-Upon arriving please head to the Students Union to check-in.
+Upon arriving please head to the University Square to check-in.

 Please use public transport if possible.
 A limited amount of free parking is available on the University’s car parks.
 You can ignore any University pay and display machines or permit holder only signs.
 However, please keep disabled bays free for blue badge holders.
 If parking in public car parks you must follow their payment requirements.
 Find out where University and public car parks are on the festival map.

 Market Hall Car Park, Tenterfield Street, Preston, PR1 2JD